PostgreSQL Configuration

 Since the fixed parameters are added at the end, they can't be overridden by the user via the YAML configuration.
 Those parameters are required for correct WAL archiving and replication.

-parameters are managed automatically by the operator according to the state of
+parameters are automatically managed by the operator based on the instance's

 recovery_target_timeline = 'latest'